 Accommodation for every budget

-Now that you are comfortably settled into your lodging, you’ll want to spend a day or two exploring Djúpivogur and its surroundings.
-The Island of Papey, believed to be the home of Irish monks and hermits before the Settlement, makes for an interesting day trip.
-The 2 km-square island was inhabited until 1966 and is now home to many thousands of pairs of puffins.
+Now that you are comfortably settled into your lodging, you will want to spend a day or two exploring Djúpivogur and surroundings.
+The Island of Papey, believed to be the home of Irish monks and hermits before the Settlement makes for an interesting day trip.
+The 2 km-square island was inhabited until 1966 and is now home to many thousands of pairs of Puffins.
 Only reachable by boat, tours to the island leave the harbour daily at 13:00, returning at 17:00.
 Seals are often visible resting on the skerries and tours to the island include a guided hike and visit to Iceland’s oldest and smallest 18th century wooden church.

 Just a few minutes drive from the harbour is a lovely area for walking and an excellent location to view many interesting species of birds, such as the Red-Throated Diver and the Slavonian Grebe.
 Special bird-watching huts or ‘hides’ have been set up to facilitate bird watching which are often used by the many bird-watching enthusiasts who frequent Djúpivogur in summer.
 A hike to the top of Búlandstindur is a wonderful way to get in some exercise and the view from the top is breathtaking.
 On a sunny day, the air is so clear and unpolluted that you can easily see for at least 100 km in all directions, making this an experience that you will not soon forget.

 The Eggs of Merry Bay